rishucoding/notes/NoC/flow_ctrl_RuArch.md

 As flow control is based on handshaking between adjacent routers : as in if an injected packet wants to go to North router, then north router will give feedback that a buffer is empty.
 >4. switch allocation: when multiple flits are competing for the same output port: which of the flit has to be chosen (arbitration)
 >5. switch traversal: finally, flits are going to traverse by the switch (max 5 flits can traverse at the same time:: 5 input ports and 5 ouptut ports)
 These operations happen inside the router.
-After this *Line Traversal* happens.
+After this *Link Traversal* happens.

 14. **Router pipeline:**
 >1.
 BW(buffer write) -> RC (route computation) -> VA (virtual channel allocation) -> SA (switch allocation) -> ST (switch traversal)